 Would you take a supplement — for example, brain health supplement Neuriva Plus — that claims to boosts your brain function?
-It is available in the grocery store and vouched for by a neuroscientist.
-Mayim Bialik, new Jeopardy co-host, and actress known for her role in Big Bang Theory personally vouches for it.
+After all, Mayim Bialik, new Jeopardy co-host, and actress known for her role in Big Bang Theory personally vouches for it.

-But the company behind the supplement, Reckitt Benckiser, settled a lawsuit in April that prohibits them from claiming their product’s stated benefits are “backed by science.”
-Reckitt Benckiser is now in the mandated process of removing all “clinically proven” and “science proved” language on product labeling and ancillary marketing, and changing it to “clinically tested” and “science-tested” or other similar — and softer — language.
+But the company behind the supplement, Reckitt Benckiser, settled a lawsuit in April of 2021 that prohibits them from claiming their product’s stated benefits are “backed by science.”
+After the suit, Reckitt Benckiser commenced the mandated process of removing all “clinically proven” or “science proved” language on product labeling and ancillary marketing, and changing it to “clinically tested,” “science-tested,” or similar (and softer) language.

-This lawsuit is not the first of its kind.
+That lawsuit was not the first of its kind.
 Dietary supplements may be a $40 billion dollar industry, but when it comes marketing these products, which don’t fall under the purview of the Food and Drug Administration, it’s less of a medical empire and more of a “Wild West.”

 According to Neuriva’s official website, which sports a grinning Bialik with the quote, “I love the science behind Neuriva,” the supplement costs $44.99 for 50 gummy supplements, enough for 25 days.
 A year’s supply of these supplements would cost more than $650.

-“In my opinion, the data on Neuriva Plus is unconvincing in relation to brain health,” Dr. Timothy G. Dinan, widely published psychiatrist and emeritus professor of psychiatry at University College Cork, told Being Patient over email, adding that the product lacked “an adequately powered, placebo-controlled study to demonstrate efficacy.”
+“In my opinion, the data on Neuriva Plus is unconvincing in relation to brain health,” Dr. Timothy G. Dinan, widely published psychiatrist and emeritus professor of psychiatry at University College Cork, told Being Patient over email at the time, adding that the product lacked “an adequately powered, placebo-controlled study to demonstrate efficacy.”

 Neuriva’s Unproven Key Ingredients